 - We’ve updated our automated deployment stacks to ensure consistent versioning across all our environments as well as enhancing our auto-scaling mechanisms to speed up recovery, should this ever be necessary again.
 (Hopefully never.)
 This has been completed.

-- Evaluate improvements of throttling and caching strategy [In progress]
+- Evaluate improvements of throttling and caching strategy [Completed]

 - As mentioned above, by introducing enhanced traffic management with our SSO service along with endpoint caching, we can minimize or completely mitigate this type of issue from occurring in the future.
 This is in active development and testing now, and we anticipate this being completed by the end of Q1.